Stars and Celebrities: A Network Creation Game: Celebrity games for

 The cost is thus expressed in terms of the existence or non existence of a connection between pairs of nodes and thus the strategy can be analyzed considering only deviations in which a single edge is added or removed.
 We analyze the different cases for players $u$ and $v$.

-Case 1: $w_u>\alpha$.
+\emph{Case 1: $w_u>\alpha$}.
 For any player $v\neq u$, if the edge $\{u,v\}$ is not present in $G$ the graph cannot be a \NE graph as $v$ improves its cost by connecting to $u$.
 For the same reason, if the edge is present either $u\in S_v$ or $v\in S_v$.
-The later case$v\in S_v$, can happend only when $w_v>\alpha$.
+The latter case$v\in S_v$, can happen only when $w_v>\alpha$.
 Therefore, the player that is paying for the connection will not obtain any benefit by deviating.

-Case 2: $w_u,w_v < \alpha$.
+\emph{Case 2: $w_u,w_v < \alpha$}.
 If the edge $\{u,v\}$ is present in $G$ the graph cannot be a \NE graph as the player establishing the connection improves its cost by removing the connection to the other player.
 For the same reason, if the edge is not present none of the players will obtain any benefit by deviating and paying for the connection.

-Case 3: $w_u,w_v = \alpha$.
+\emph{Case 3: $w_u,w_v = \alpha$}.
 The cost, for any of the players, of establishing the connection or not is the same.
 In consequence the edge can or cannot be in a \NE graph.

-Case 4: $w_u=\alpha$ and $w_v< \alpha$.
+\emph{Case 4: $w_u=\alpha$ and $w_v< \alpha$}.
 Player $v$ is indifferent to be or not to be connected to $u$, but player $u$ in a \NE will never include $v$ in its strategy.
-Observe that again the edge can or cannot exists in a \NE graph but, if it exists, it can only be the case that $u\in S_v$.
+Observe that again the edge can or cannot exists in a \NE graph but, if it exists, it can only be the case that $u\in S_v$. \end{proof}